-These attacks occur when malicious actors place themselves in the middle of a two-party communication.
-Once the attacker intercepts the communication, they filter and steal sensitive information and return different responses to the user.
+These attacks occur when malicious actors insert themselves into the middle of a two-party communication.
+Once the attacker intercepts the incoming message, he or she filters and steals sensitive information and then returns different responses to the original user.

 Sometimes malicious actors set up fake wi-fi networks or install malware on users’ computers or networks.
-Also called eavesdropping attacks, the ultimate goal of MITM attacks is to gain access to your business or customer data.
+Also called eavesdropping attacks, MITM attacks aim to gain access to your business or customer data.

 A DDoS attack can overload your servers, slowing them down significantly or temporarily taking them offline.
 These shutdowns prevent customers from accessing your website and completing orders.